-The shape of the treatment spot changed from a homogenous circle to a ring as the voltage was increased or as the separation was decreased.
-This is seen in Fig. 4 (a), where V{pp} was increased holding other parameters constant, and in Figure 4 (b), where the separation was decreased while holding other parameters constant.
+The shape of the treatment spot changed from a homogenous circle to a ring as conditions were changed from cool to warm.
+This happens when the voltage, flow and exposure time were increased, and as the separation was decreased.
+In Fig. 4, each row corresponds to changing a single parameter such as $V{pp}$ while holding other parameters constant.
+The results are also organized in columns, so that similarly shaped spots can easily be compared.